The Practice of Wakefulness

 MN2

-The goal of Wakefulness practice is to lessen, and eventually tame the ingrained habit of getting lost in unwholesome states of mind, getting lost in one's thoughts and becoming overcome with desire, aversion, or unknowing.
+The goal of Wakefulness practice is to lessen, and eventually tame the ingrained habit of getting lost in unwholesome states of mind, getting lost in one's thoughts and becoming overcome with desire, aversion, or ignorance.

 Everyone who is not liberated is afflicted by past Karma, deeply ingrained behavioral patterns, which manifest as restlessness.
 Karma, in simple terms, is the volition or momentum created by past likes, dislikes, and intentions.
 That is, when one judges or labels something as either "good" or "bad," an intention is created in the mind to obtain or avoid it in the future, which then propagates into desires, views, states of mind, and habits regarding how one should live, act, and get happiness from the world.